nasa/cumulus/docs/upgrade-notes/update-granules-table-add-producer_granule_id.md

     pip3 install --user psycopg2-binary
     ```

     Once installed, a tmux session is started with two windows.
+Alternatively, you can start two ssm sessions
-The primary window is used for running the
+    with the same EC2 instance concurrently.
+The primary window is used for running the migration script,
-    migration script, while the secondary window is used to monitor the database.
-When the operator hits
+    while the secondary window is used to monitor the database.
+When the operator hits end of shift or is done
-    end of shift or is done monitoring for the day, the tmux session can be detached from and reattached to at a later time.
+    monitoring for the day, the tmux session can be detached from and reattached to at a later time.

 4. Run Migration Script
     The database login credentials can be retrieved from the prefix_db_login secret.